Flying-Acorn/Soil-SDK-Unity/docs/Installation.md

 - <a href="https://developers.google.com/unity/archive#external_dependency_manager_for_unity" target="_blank">External Dependency Manager for Google integrations</a>
 - <a href="https://github.com/Flying-Acorn/Analytics-Middleware-for-Unity" target="_blank">FlyingAcorn/Analytics-Middleware-for-Unity</a>
 - <a href="https://github.com/Cysharp/UniTask" target="_blank">Cysharp/UniTask</a>

+**Note for Demo Scenes**: If you plan to use the demo scenes included with the SDK, you must import the TextMeshPro Essential Resources.
+Go to `Window > TextMeshPro > Import TMP Essential Resources` in the Unity Editor.

 ## Step 3: Create SDKSettings File